maxmarsc/dave/USER_GUIDE.md

 dave freeze VARIABLE|CONTAINER_ID
 ```

-This command enable/disable the *Freeze* setting for the given audio container.
+This command enable/disable the *Freeze* setting for the given audio entity.
 See
 Actions for details.

-You can give this command either (unique) id of a tracked container, or a variable
+You can give this command either (unique) id of a tracked entity, or a variable
 name.
-In case of naming conflicts, this first container added with this name will
+In case of naming conflicts, this first entity added with this name will
 be deleted.

 ### `dave concat`